-The antioxidants that give red wine its glory in health circles are equally as beneficial for your skin.
-Use leftover wine as a toner or dump it into your bath water and soak the night away.
-You may not get a buzz, but you'll be left with baby soft skin.
+The antioxidants that give red wine its glory in health circles are equally beneficial for your skin.
+Use leftover wine as a toner, or dump it into your bathwater and soak the night away.
+You may not get a buzz, but you'll be left with baby-soft skin.
 If we find out it can get rid of wrinkles, we may never actually drink wine again.

-Add wine to a spray bottle and use it to clean your fruits and veggies.
-The alcohol in wine will remove impurities far better than water.
+Add wine to a spray bottle, and use it to clean your fruits and veggies.
+The alcohol in wine will remove impurities far better than water will.
 It can even kill serious bacteria like E. coli and salmonella.
 Let's hope it even makes those veggies taste better.

-You may not think that marinating your steak in wine is any sort of new discovery; perhaps you've even done it.
-But what you may not know is that marinating it for six hours in wine can cut the cancer causing compounds formed during frying or grilling by up to 90 percent.
+You may not think marinating your steak in wine is any sort of new discovery; perhaps you've even done it.
+But what you may not know is that marinating it for six hours in wine can cut the cancer-causing compounds formed during frying or grilling by up to 90 percent.
 It can also make your meat more flavorful and juicy.
-Wine soaked meat that won't give us cancer?
-Yes, please.